s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 Generally, the use of this function is discouraged, because it can introduce severe bugs if not handled with utmost care.
-Here, its use is necessary and absolutely fine, though, since we only do evaluation inside the `IO` monad and if this were to fail, the computation would be wrong anyways.
+Here, its use is necessary and absolutely fine, though, since we only do evaluation inside the `IO` Monad and if this were to fail, the computation would be wrong anyways.
 Also in order to force the compiler to not inline the result -- which is generally okay in pure functions but not here as we do not want to spawn the computation multiple times --